 Check your setup, your day plan, the materials you need nearby, and the opening minutes of the conversation.

-If your system design interview is one or two weeks away, the goal is no longer to learn the entire field from scratch.
-The real goal is to remove chaos: refresh your answer structure, revisit the components that appear most often, and eliminate the mistakes that are especially expensive under real interview pressure.
+If your system design interview is one or two weeks away, you will not learn the entire field from scratch in time — and you do not need to.
+What this window can do is put your thinking in order: refresh your answer structure, revisit the components that appear most often, and remove the mistakes that cost the most under real interview pressure.

 One important limit